jason-glassbrook/cs28.u2.s1--hash-tables/README.md

 ## Day 4

-Work on the `hashtable` applications directory (in any order you wish--generally arranged from easier to harder, below).
+Work on the `hash_table` applications directory (in any order you wish--generally arranged from easier to harder, below).

-For these, you can use either the built-in `dict` type, or the hashtable you built.
+For these, you can use either the built-in `dict` type, or the hash table you built.
 (Some of these are easier with `dict` since it's more full-featured.)